dell/csi-baremetal/docs/proposals/maintenance-mode.md

 ## Proposal

-* Who handle reject annotations?
+* What is prechecks is needed to start MM?
+  * Is node already in MM
 * What can be reasons for reject?
 * Is it enought kill pods for enter to MM?
+* Who handle reject annotations?

 ## Rationale